talifhaniedward/retail-sales-inventory-sql-analysis/README.md

 ---

 ## Q7.
-Which products within each brand drive profitability?
+Which products within each brand drive revenue and profit?

 ### Business Question